dme65/pySOT/docs/surrogate_optimization.rst

    Evaluate the points in the experimental design Build a Surrogate model from the data
    Repeat until stopping criterion met
-      If restart criterion met
-         Reset the Surrogate model and the adaptive sampling method go to 1
-      Use the adaptive sampling method to generate new point(s) to evaluate Evaluate the point(s) generated using all computational resources Update the Surrogate model
+      Use the strategy to generate new point(s) to evaluate Evaluate the point(s) generated using all computational resources Update the Surrogate model